Try on Facelift Solutions

 - Non-Surgical vs. Surgical: Non-surgical procedures usually cost less than surgical procedures, as they are less involved, do not necessitate general anesthesia, and have lower facility fees.

 - Provider: A more experienced, board certified plastic surgeon or specialized provider will likely charge more for their skills, which can mean higher consultation fees (that may or may not be applied as a credit towards the cost of the actual procedure) and a higher procedure cost.

 - Anesthesiologist: Like the surgeon, experience and training will influence cost.
 General anesthesia requires more expertise and is more expensive than local anesthesia.
 Most local anesthetics do not need to be administered by an anesthesiologist at all.

 - Location: Everything is more expensive on the coasts, and this is true of plastic and cosmetic procedures as well.
-The 2018 ASPS Report breaks procedures down by regions.
-The east and west coasts accounted for 74 percent of all facelifts performed in 2018.
+The 2020 ASPS Report breaks procedures down by regions.
+The east and west coasts accounted a large percentage of all facelifts performed in 2020.
 More procedures equals more experienced providers, which means higher procedure costs.

 - Recovery: The recovery following a facelift will vary considerably by procedure type, but may include prescriptions, recovery garments, follow ups, and time off from work.

 There are numerous types of facelifts and the most appropriate procedure for a patient will be dependent on the candidate’s unique needs.
 The table below provides additional details specific to each procedure type.